Megaprojects and Risk: Reception

 The Times of London gave Megaprojects and Risk a cover story and wrote, "Life is too short to read every tome penned by Scandinavian and German social scientists.
 But Megaprojects and Risk, written by Bent Flyvbjerg, Nils Bruzelius and Werner Rothengatter, is a cracker.
 In lurid and startling detail it examines dozens of vast construction schemes around the world."

 The International Journal of Urban and Regional Research wrote, "a timely intervention ...
 Flyvbjerg et al. have presented us with something close to a manifesto that should really be in the hands of every planning minister, regional and city planner, journalist and activist involved in mega-project development ... by the end I was wishing that more social scientists had such a lightness of touch and precise use of illustration. ... highly insightful."

 The Geographical Journal wrote, "this is the first [book] of its kind.
 It is concise and clear ...
 The subject matter is extremely interesting, timely and relevant.
 It sits within the tradition of ‘Victims of Groupthink’ and ‘Great Planning Disasters’ and attempts to find practical solutions.
 It is also highly suggestive of wider application beyond its immediate concerns."

 The Financial Express of India found the book, "a perfect complement to the richly textured arguments closer to home of Arundhati Roy in her damning indictment of the Narmada Dam and the Sardar Sarovar Project in The Greater Common Good ...
 The authors [of Megaprojects and Risk] provide a peep-show into social psychology [with] a wealth of empirical evidence ...
 Do read this book."

-Readership

-Megaprojects and Risk: An Anatomy of Ambition is widely read and cited.
-It has more than 3,500 cites on Google Scholar, making it the most cited book on megaproject planning and management.